katiewalkerfurniture/katiewalkerfurniture.github.io/_work/georgeschair.md

 _464mm wide x 500mm deep x 900mm high (18&frac14;” x  19&frac34;” x 35&frac12;”)_

 In 2012 Katie Walker designed a high chair for his royal highness Prince George of Cambridge.
-The piece was the winning entry in an invited competition commissioned by The Worshipful Company of Furniture Makers, the City of London livery company, and was presented to their royal highnesses the Duke and Duchess of Cambridge in 2013.
+The piece was the winning entry in an invited competition commissioned by The Worshipful Company of Furniture Makers, the City of London livery company, and was presented to their Royal Highnesses the Duke and Duchess of Cambridge in 2013.

 In 2015, in response to demand, Katie re-visited the design to produce a version fit for all our own little prince and princesses.
 Marketed as “George's high chair”, the new chair takes on the name of the child it is made for once the order has been placed.
 The option of having the child's name engraved in the seat is available.